top of page

 Woody

-Problem: Being a Rescue Puppy
+Problem: Being a rescue puppy

 Analysis: Gorgeous 6 month old rescue from Greece.
 Kathryn his owner just needed a little help with dealing with a rescue puppy.